Wag the dog

 Wag the dog is a political term for the act of creating a diversion from a damaging issue usually through military force.
-It stems from the generic use of the term to mean a small and seemingly unimportant entity (the tail) controls a bigger, more important one (the dog).
-It is usually used by a politician when they are in a scandal, in hopes that people forget about the scandal and focus on the more important issue.
-The phrase originates in the saying "a dog is smarter than its tail, but if the tail were smarter, then it would wag the dog."
-The concept has strong intersections with many other aspects of diversionary foreign policy, particularly the rally 'round the flag effect, as wag the dog actions tend to both distract and seek to bolster support through these actions.

-First usage
+The metaphor originally referred to an important or powerful entity (the dog) being controlled by a less important one (the tail).
+It later became used to describe a type of diversionary foreign policy where military action is used to distract from other issues.

+History

-The earliest usage of the phrase in politics found in print is in an article originating in 1871, discussing one Democratic convention.
-In the article, the author references the popular play Our American Cousin, which Abraham Lincoln was watching six years earlier when he was assassinated by actor John Wilkes Booth.
-In the play, Lord Dundreary is a sympathetic character who constantly utters confused catch phrases known at that time as Dundrearyisms (similar to modern day Yogi-isms of Yogi Berra):
+A joke about the phrase appears in the 1858 play Our American Cousin, which U.S. president Abraham Lincoln was watching when he was assassinated by actor John Wilkes Booth.
+In the play, Lord Dundreary is a sympathetic character who constantly utters confused catch phrases known at that time as Dundrearyisms (similar to modern day Yogi-isms of Yogi Berra).
+He tells the following joke:

+In 1871, an article discussing one Democratic convention references the play, writing:

 Calling to mind Lord Dundreary's conundrum, the Baltimore American thinks that for the Cincinnati Convention to control the Democratic party would be the tail wagging the dog.

 The phrase was used again in the 1960s, as in the economic advice "don't let the tax tail wag the investment dog".

-In fiction

-While it was first used in 1871, the term did not gain political popularity until the 1990s, with the success of the 1993 novel Wag the Dog.
-In it, a plan is hatched to secure President George H. W. Bush's reelection by having Hollywood produce a fake war to improve his popular approval.

-In 1997, a film of the same name came out based on that novel.
-In the film, a sitting US president becomes embroiled in scandal weeks before he is up for re-election, and a spin doctor comes up with the scheme of hiring a Hollywood producer to fabricate military action to save his campaign.
+The term did not gain political popularity until the 1990s, with the success of the 1993 novel Wag the Dog and the 1997 film of the same name.
+In the film, a sitting U.S. president becomes embroiled in scandal weeks before he is up for re-election, and a spin doctor arranges for a Hollywood producer to fabricate military action to save the campaign.
+This led to the phrase "wag the dog" becoming used to describe superfluous military actions undertaken to distract from domestic scandals.